Chimera-tools/ChimPipe/docs/source/manual.rst

 2. Running ChimPipe
 ~~~~~~~~~~~~~~~~~~~
-Once you have generated the genome and the transcriptome indices, you know the quality offset and the library type of your PE RNA-seq reads, you can run ChimPipe as follows:
+Once you have generated the genome and the transcriptome indices you can run ChimPipe.
+It can take as input

 .. code-block:: bash